MDEGroup/LEV4REC-Tool/use_case_artifacts/README.md

 The empirical evaluation follows this structure:
 ```
  	|--- Aurora
 		|--- Aurora.ipynb			The generated Jupyter Notebook for Aurora
 		|--- Social_Network_Ads.csv	The dataset used in the Aurora experiment
 	|--- CrossRec
 		|--- CrossRec.ipynb			The generate Jupyter Notebook for CrossRec
 		|--- CrossRecDataset.csv 	The dataset used in the CrossRec experiment

+	|--- Documentation				It contains the documentation for the custom DSL

 ```